nik-ez/snowiq-docs/da-road-hazards.md

 ## Deleting Road Hazards

-A road hazard can be manually deleted when it is resolved, outdated, or doesn't exist anymore.
+A road hazard can be manually deleted when it is resolved, outdated, or no longer exists.

 To delete a marker:
   - Tap an existing road hazard on the map
   - The system will display a 'Road hazard info' window
-  - Tap 'Delete' and confirm 'Yes' on the next prompt
+  - Tap 'Delete' and select 'Yes' on the confirmation prompt

 <img src="images/driver/da-road-hazards/da-road-hazard-delete-confirmation.png" class="ios width-sm" data-lightbox="4" />